 How to Store

 Sakura mochi is best eaten the same day as the rice tends to go hard when exposed to the air.
-If you want to eat it the next day then wrap them individually in plastic wrap and keep them in the fridge in an airtight container or zip lock bag.
+If you want to eat it the next day then wrap them individually in plastic wrap and keep them in the fridge in an airtight container or zip lock bag to stop them from drying out.

 Storage Summary